Select Page

 • Ethics & language matter.
 APA ethics and bias‑free language guidance explicitly cover public statements and religious groups; “dangerous speech” scholarship warns that dehumanizing metaphors lower inhibitions against harm.
 1, 16, 2, 3

-2) Applying The Evidence to Anti‑LDS Influencer Ecosystems
+2) Applying The Evidence to Anti‑Mormon Influencer Ecosystems

 Many high‑engagement anti‑LDS channels routinely feature three risk‑bearing patterns the literature flags: